For a video tutorial about Scheduling using Time-Zone Sending, click here

 Scheduling a Send in The Recipient’s Time Zone

-This Scheduled Send option uses the recipient’s Outlook working hours and auto-schedules the broadcasts by time zone.
+The Scheduled Send option uses the recipients Outlook working hours and auto-schedules the broadcasts by time zone.
 This type of staggered delivery can be especially helpful for multiple offices around the country, or around the world.
 It ensures consistency for messages that are time sensitive, or targeted to be read at specific times of the day.
+This option works with Individual tracking in PoliteMail version 4.8, and both Individual and Anonymous tracking in version 4.9 and above.

 For example, if HR sends out an email about updating emergency contact info and their goal is to have the message read after lunch, they can choose this option and set delivery for 2:00PM.
 This will ensure that the message is delivered at 2:00PM inside of the recipient’s respective time zone.

-- Click Recipient’s Time Zone and set the date you want the email to be delivered.
+- Click Recipient’s Time Zone and set the date you want to email to be delivered.

 - Check Schedule Send and enter in the date and time you want the email delivered.